-Allergies can make a pup miserable, and there are definitely ways you can help your dog mitigate the effects of their allergies using all natural remedies.
+Even occasional allergies can make a pup miserable, and there are definitely ways you can help your dog mitigate the effects of their temporary allergies using all-natural remedies.

 You should always speak to your dog’s veterinary professional prior to starting any course of holistic remedy and/or supplementation to ensure they are a good candidate, and that it won’t interfere with any other current medications or courses of treatment they may have been previously prescribed.